opsxcq/blog/content/post/linear-programming.md

 simplex method, the first thing to be done is to rearrange the problem into the **standard form**.

+## Modeling example 1 in the standard form

 In the standard form **restriction equations** can't be written as inqualities, for example $x <= 10$ is an inequality, and shold be written as $x = 10$.
 To make this transformation valid, we have to add another variable to de equation,